-In the event that the patient lacks the capacity to make certain decisions, the psychiatrist should offer emergency treatment if needed and seek the decision later or, if possible, locate a surrogate, family member or a court appointed guardian who can offer substituted consent for the procedure or process.
-This line of action requires collaborating a plan of action from at least two senior psychiatrists, thus, it is always necessary to consult a colleague.
+In the event that the patient lacks the capacity to make certain decisions, the psychiatrist should offer emergency treatment if needed and seek the decision later or, if possible, locate a surrogate, family member or a court-appointed guardian.

-Some challenges encountered during assessment of competence include:
+Some challenges encountered during the assessment of competence include:

 - The change of competence levels with time renders the older assessment invalid

 - Competence may vary with tasks.

 - The patient’s decision may not be same as the decision made by the surrogate/ guardian

 - Presumptive lack of capacity in older children is flawed